3 We always thank God,Colossians 1:3-12 (NIV)

 I can give you examples of those who’ve chosen to die, but I believe it would be better to give you examples of some who’ve chosen growth over death.

-Let me tell you about my Aunt Ethel.
-She passed away in 2007, but more than 10 years before that the doctors gave her six months to live.
-Many would have had her go to bed and preserve the weak heart they were sure would give out at any moment.
+Aunt Ethel passed away in 2007, but more than 10 years before that the doctors gave her six months to live.
+Many thought she should stay in bed and preserve the weak heart.
+Physicians said it could give out at any moment.
 Instead, she continued her daily routine as much as her heart would allow.
-Yes, she slowed her pace some and even grew weaker and thinner; however, during this time (and in her 70’s) she learned how to use e-mail and still had stimulating conversation with anyone who would visit.
-At one of my last visits with her, she was gravely concerned with her sister’s temporary ill health and talked as if her own malady were just a cut or scrape in comparison.
+She slowed her pace some and grew weaker and thinner; however, my 80-something aunt learned how to use e-mail and continued to have stimulating conversation with anyone who would visit.
+During one of my last visits with her, she was gravely concerned with her sister’s temporary ill health and talked as if her own malady were just a cut or scrape in comparison.
 Right up until the day she died, she was still growing.
-The time finally arrived when her body gave out; however, her mind and spirit had spent her final days living life by choosing to grow.
+The time finally arrived when her body gave out; however, her mind and spirit spent her final days living life by choosing to grow.

-I hope if you’ve ever driven through Southeastern Ohio, you may have had an opportunity to meet Helen.
-I believe she’s gone now; but at age 94, she was still managing the general store that her father had started in the late 1800’s.
+I hope if you’ve ever driven through Southeastern Ohio, you may have had the opportunity to meet Helen.
+She’s gone now; but at age 94, she was still managing the general store her father started in the late 1800’s.
 She sat in the front row of the church so she could hear the pastor because “hearing aids were for old folks.”
-Yes, she’d probably get one when she got “old.”
-Some may have thought her stubborn for not wearing a hearing aid; but she believed it was a sign of not growing.
-I don’t know how many quilts she made each year, but I’m assuming there was one in the frame on the day that her body quit working the way her mind told it to.
-Although her body showed her advancing years, her mind never stopped working, turning and growing.
+Yes, she’d probably get one when she got old.
+Some thought her stubborn for not wearing the devices; but she believed them a sign of not growing.
+She made countless quilts each year, and I’m assuming one waited in the quilting frame on the day her body quit working.
+Although her body showed her advancing years, her mind never stopped turning and growing.

 Finally, let me tell you about Betty.
 Somehow, I think everyone thought Betty would never die.
 Perhaps it was because she never quit asking questions, questioning the answers and growing in her spirit.
-At age 70 she probably brought more questions to the Bible Study discussion table than anyone in the room.
+At age 70 she brought more questions to the Bible Study discussion table than anyone in the room.
 She contemplated every answer and held it up against scripture.
 When they called to tell me Betty had gone to be with Jesus, I was speechless.
-It had never really occurred to me that Betty could possibly die.
+It had never really occurred to me that Betty wouldn’t be in that house across from the church.
 Even with white hair and a frail body, she never seemed old enough to die.
 Her joking was full of love, her fun was youthful and her passion for life and learning were childlike.

-Never stop “Growing in the knowledge of God,” for everything that is growing bears fruit, and everything that is not growing is dying.
+I pray you live a Colossians 1 life and never stop growing in the knowledge of God, for everything that is growing bears fruit and everything that is not growing is dying.